 Who Else is Involved in Field Goals?

-The holder and long snapper also play big roles on field goals.
+The holder and long snapper also play big roles in field goals.
 The long snapper is a special center that snaps the ball a long distance.
 The holder catches and positions the football for the placekicker.
-The holder is often the backup quarterback.
+The holder is often the backup quarterback at lower levels of football.

 Why are Field Goals Important?

+A team will only kick a field goal if they have a high chance of scoring.
+A team should determine if they are in field goal range.
 Field goal range is a statistic measured across all kickers based on the likelihood of making a field goal from a certain distance.
 To calculate field goal range, take the yard line where the ball is on and add 17 yards.
-The reason 17 yards are added is that the goal posts are located at the back of the end zones (10 yards long) and a kicker stands seven yards behind the line of scrimmage on a field goal.
+The reason 17 yards are added is that the goal posts are located at the back of the end zones (10 yards long), and a kicker stands seven yards behind the line of scrimmage on a field goal.